-The new mentor is asked to attend the Alliance pitching and match-making event.
-The next event is on 4.
-June (web-based) and on 21.
-October in Talinn Estonia.
-Travel costs can be covered by the Alliance based on availability.
-During the event, new cases and mentors have the opportunity to meet and build matches based on common interests and competencies, and new mentors are getting acquainted with the Alliance structures, tools and processes by trained mentors.
+The new mentor is asked to attend the next SUBMARINER/Alliance pitching and match-making event.
+Travel costs can be covered by the Alliance+ project (Interreg BSR) based on availability.
+During the event, new cases and mentors have the opportunity to meet and build matches based on common interests and competencies, and new mentors are getting acquainted with the SUBMARINER Accelerator structures, tools and processes by trained mentors.
 Tools include the mentors’ forum and mentors handbook.
 Mentors are offered with the opportunity to create an online profile.
 See other mentors’ profiles here.

 Ideally, the mentoring programme ends when the mentor and the case jointly decide to end the contract, e.g. when the milestones have been met.
 The milestones can be agreed in the initial assessment phase and design of the implementation plan.
 In a less ideal scenario, failure to establish communication among parties for more than 3 months, despite efforts of parties, will lead to termination of the signed mentoring contract.

-The ALLIANCE has been successful in terms of setting up a unique transnational accelerator in the Baltics in a niche sector like blue biotechnology and adjacent blue tech sectors, all supporting blue bioeconomy markets.
-The ALLIANCE has succeeded in mentoring 26 cases across the region, of which 6 cases have managed to bring new products to the market or they have won awards in prestigious pitching competitions and enrolled next level accelerator programmes.
-Yet almost all of the cases have progressed within the product value chain with the support of the ALLIANCE Accelerator.
-More information about the successful cases can be found in the ALLIANCE brochure publication.
+The Alliance Accelerator, as it was called until recently, has been successful in terms of setting up a unique transnational accelerator in the Baltics in a niche sector like blue biotechnology and adjacent blue tech sectors, all supporting blue bioeconomy markets.
+Between 2016-2019, the Alliance Mentoring & Accelerator programme, succeeded in mentoring 26 cases across the region, of which 6 cases managed to bring new products to the market or they have won awards in prestigious pitching competitions and enrolled next level accelerator programmes.
+Yet almost all of the cases have progressed within the product value chain with the support of the Accelerator.
+More information about the successful cases (2016-2019) can be found in the Alliance brochure publication.